behdanisohrab/ATL/doc/Architecture.md

 #### directory structure
 `src/arsc_parser/` - Java .arsc parser I found somewhere, with fixes (should eventually get replaced by C code) `doc/` - documentation
-`jars/` - contains core-libart-hostdex_classes.jar which we use as compile-time bootclasspath (TODO: have art-dev package install this system-wide)
 `src/api-impl/` - Java code implementing the android APIs `src/api-impl-jni/` - C code implementing things which it doesn't make sense to do in Java (ideally this would be most things)
 `src/libandroid/` - C code implementing `libandroid.so` (this is needed by most JNI libs which come with android apps)